Creating & Printing Greyscale from RGB Images

 Basically, there are two places where your RGB image can be converted into greyscale: You can accomplish the conversion in an image-editing program such as Photoshop, or you can convert your image to greyscale through the printing process.
 Typically, performing the conversion in Photoshop will provide you with more control, and probably with results more to your liking.
 However and especially with the newer enhanced tonal- and gamut-range printers, knowing about and being able to take advantage of your printing device’s greyscale output capabilities is just as important as knowing how to convert your image in Photoshop.
 In fact, you’ll always want to coordinate any RGB-to-greyscale conversion you accomplish in Photoshop with how you intend to print your greyscale image.
 Here are several methods for converting your RGB colour images and printing them in greyscale.

-1. Print RGB to greyscale using the standard print dialog
+1. Print RGB to greyscale using the standard print dialogue

 This is the simplest method for printing a greyscale image, but the one that provides you with the least amount of control and typically the least satisfactory results.

 2. Convert RGB to greyscale using the mode menu in Photoshop

 Here, we’ll open the RGB image in Photoshop and choose Image>Mode>Greyscale.
 When we use this method, we can at least see the results of the RGB-to-greyscale conversion of our images before printing them, but this way provides little control over the process.
 Sometimes you’ll be lucky and achieve a good quality greyscale image, but typically this method produces a low contrast, unsatisfactory result.